palladiumkenya/kenyaemr-esm-3.x/README.md

 ## Deployment

-The `main` branch of this repo is deployed in a [demo environment](https://openmrs-spa.org/openmrs/spa).
+The `main` branch of this repo is deployed in a [demo](https://data.kenyahmis.org:8500/openmrs/spa).

 ## Configuration